Let the games begin! Which Olympic Ad Deserves a Gold Medal?

 Ad: “The Best Job”

-Creative Premise: P&G is using its voice at the Olympic Games to say “Thank You Mum” not just to mothers of Olympians, but to all mothers for everything they do to help their children achieve their dreams.
+Creative Premise: P&G is using its voice at the Olympic Games to say “Thank You Mum” not just to mothers of Olympians, but to all mothers for everything they do to help their children meet their dreams.
 P&G is playing on the idea of family legacy.
 They were there along side mothers to help Olympians before they were Olympians.
 Children achieve their dreams with the help of their moms, and P&G. This is really a heart-tugger!

 Ad: “Move to the Beat of London”

 Creative Premise: To bring teens closer to the Olympics and sports through music.
 This ad demonstrates their mission to refresh the world, to inspire moments of optimism and happiness and to create value and make a difference.
 The beat was created by recording the sounds made by athletes.
-The producer seen “conducting” the atheltes is Mark Ronson, who is known for launching the career of Amy Winehouse.
+The producer seen “conducting” the athletes is Mark Ronson, who is known for launching the career of Amy Winehouse.
 The ad inspires happiness as everyone is having a good time cheering for the Olympic athletes.
 It fits in well with the Olympics as they are not just a competition, but also a celebration of the best athletic talent in the world.

 Ad: “Go World”